alexriss/SARS-CoV-2-Analysis/README.md

 ## Data source

 The data is automatically downloaded from [Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) and parsed in-situ.
+For the calculation of the reproduction source I followed the method of [AG Stochastik, Technische Universität Ilmenau](https://stochastik-tu-ilmenau.github.io/COVID-19/).

 ## Todo

 * parse US states
-* R0 and R estimation
+* improve R0 and R estimation
 * improve mobile experience
 * probably: use ECharts for sparklines (instead of charts.js)
 * add horizontal gridlines for sparklines, at positions indicating 3-day, 5-day, 19-day doublings